tkn-tub/ns3-gym/src/spectrum/doc/spectrum.rst

    BluetoohSpectrumPhy, and plug both on a SpectrumChannel, then you'll be able to simulate interference between wifi and bluetooth and vice versa.

+ * Different child classes of ``SpectrumSignalParameters`` can coexist in the same simulation, and be transmitted over the same channel object.
+Again, this is part of the support for inter-technology interference.
+A PHY device model is expected to use the ``DynamicCast<>`` operator to determine if a signal is of a certain type it can attempt to receive.
+If not, the signal is normally expected to be considered as interference.